Tauseefyusufzai/Codsoft/README.md

 # Codsoft
-Task of Codsoft as web developer intern
+Tasks of Codsoft as web developer intern